Longjogger/fewo-calendar/README.md

 It is not necessary to use the Nextlcloud Calendar app; any other software that works with CalDav is compatible.

 ### Python
-For developing I was using Python 3.10.
-In my Ubuntu distribution I have installed the following packages:
+For development, I used Python 3.10.
+Install Python 3.10 in your Linux distribution (Debian/Ubuntu) with the following command:
     sudo apt install python3

+After this, install the required Python dependencies:
+    pip install python-dotenv pycurl certifi caldav icalendar pytz